popgendad/libpbwt/README.md

 char **pbwt_get_reglist(pbwt_t *b, size_t *nr)
 ```

-Extracts a unique list of regions from pbwt_t pointed to by `b`.
-The total number of unique regions is stored in the memory pointed to by `nr` and the string array is returned on success, while a `NULL` pointer is returned on failure.
+Extracts a unique list of regions from the `pbwt_t` data structure pointed to by `b`.
+The total number of unique regions is stored in the memory pointed to by `nr` and a pointer to the string array is returned on success, while a `NULL` pointer is returned on failure.

 #### pbwt_get_regcount()